SystemsGenetics/GEMmaker/examples/README.md

 # Remote Run Example
 A **Remote Run** is used when you wish to have GEMmaker download files from NCBI automatically

-The Remote Run Example uses data from an unidentified bacteria that is located on NCBI.
-The data set is unusually small, which makes it useful as an example.
+The **Remote Run Example** uses data from an unidentified bacteria.
+The data set is located on NCBI, and is unusually small, which makes it useful as an example.

 ### Reference directory
 The reference directory for the Local Run Example is located at: